expo/expo/docs/pages/versions/unversioned/sdk/brightness.md

 #### Returns

-A promise that resolves to an object of type [PermissionsResponse](#permissionsresponse).
+A promise that resolves to an object of type [PermissionResponse](#PermissionResponse).

 ### `Brightness.getPermissionsAsync()`